erda-gh/erda-gh/README.md

-🌎 hello world, I'm Erda.
+🌎 hello world, I'm Erda
 <br>
-🏠 I live in my dreams.
+🏠 I live in my dreams
 <br>
-⚙ i know how to work with a unbroken pc.
+⚙ i know how to work with a unbroken pc
 <br>
-🎯 looking for good partners who teach me good stuf.
+🎯 looking for good partners who teach me good stuf
 <br>
-✏ my email acount: drdisrestpacto@gmail.com.
+✏ my email acount: drdisrestpacto@gmail.com
 <br>
-🤟 see ya, have fun.
+🤟 see ya, have fun

 <!---
 erda-gh/erda-gh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.